 One of the reasons why learning a trade is a great career option is due to the reduced debt common in typical universities and colleges.
 Many students have debts accumulated through a four-year degree.
 After graduating, many people spend their first few years trying to pay off their loans.

-A technical degree such as HVAC technician training takes much less time, making it much less expensive.
+Technical training such as HVAC technician training takes much less time, making it much less expensive.
 If you decide to take a loan, the amount will still be significantly less, and you won’t struggle in the repayment.
 More importantly, graduates from trade schools tend to get jobs sooner than students pursuing a four-year degree.

 7. Get Training as You Earn